tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![LP_Ins_Data_Cleansing_No_Of_Null.PNG](Images/LP_Ins_Data_Cleansing_No_Of_Null.PNG)

 * Nulls can be cleaned by replacing them with a default value: "Unknown", 0, or mean().
-This is exactly what the Pandas `fillna` does!
+This is exactly what Pandas' `fillna` does!

 * `Fillna` will replace every instance of `null` with the provided default value.
 For this reason, the function should be executed against a Series.